moj-analytical-services/data-engineering-exports/CONTRIBUTING.md

 7. Ask the user to test the export - including making sure the Performance Hub get the test file, as we can't see the Performance Hub bucket ourselves

-## Running end-to-end tests
+## Running tests

-End-to-end tests run using Localstack, which creates a mock AWS environment.
+There are normal unit tests that mock Pulumi resources.
+There is also an end-to-end test that uses Localstack, which creates a mock AWS environment.
 The test infrastructure should behave like real resources, but none of it needs access to a real AWS account.

-The tests are are stored in the `tests_end_to_end/` directory.
-They should run automatically when you open a pull request.
+The tests should run automatically when you open a pull request.

-To run the end-to-end tests locally:
+To run just the unit tests, run `pytest tests -k "not end_to_end" --disable-warnings -vv`

+To include the end-to-end test:

 1. install and open Docker
 2. install packages from the dev requirements file: `pip install -r requirements-dev.txt`
 3. navigate to your project directory and activate your virtual environment
-4. in your terminal, run `localstack start`
+4. in your terminal, run `docker-compose up`
 5. open another terminal window and again navigate to your project directory
 6. log into your local Pulumi backend with `pulumi login --local` (so it doesn't try to connect to our S3-stored Pulumi backends)
-7. run tests with `pytest tests_end_to_end/ --disable-warnings -vv`
+7. run tests with `pytest tests --disable-warnings -vv`

-When running locally you should restart Localstack between test runs.
-In its terminal window, press `ctrl-c` to sto it, then run `localstack start` again.
+If you have problems with the tests, try restarting Localstack between test runs.
+In its terminal window, press `ctrl-c` to stop it, then run `localstack start` again.
+You shouldn't _have_ to do this, as resources will be destroyed after each test run, but it can be useful as it will completely destroy and recreate your fake AWS environment.

-Otherwise the Localstack container will still contain resources created from your last test run.